minhanhkhuat/minhanh.intern.focusbear/Kanban-Workflow.md

 # Agile Workflows and Kanban
 ## Research and Learn

-    1. A kanban board is a visual project management tool designed to help visualized work, limit work in progress and maximize efficiency.
+    1. A kanban board is a visual project management tool designed to help visualize work, limit work in progress and maximize efficiency.
-    It manages workflow by turning abstract into physical of digital cards that move across a board divided into vertical columns.
+    It manages workflow by turning abstract ideas into physical or digital cards that move across a board divided into vertical columns.
 This provides immediate, real-time visibility'

     2. The different columns represent
     Columns represent the distinct stages a task goes through from start to finish.
 In standard software development or repo workflows, they typically include:
-    - To do/ not started: A prioritized repository of all futere work items, features, bugs or tass that need to be tackled
+    - To do/ not started: A prioritized repository of all future work items, features, bugs or tasks that need to be tackled
-    - In progress/ Doing: tasks currently activately being worked on by a teaam member
+    - In progress/ Doing: tasks currently actively being worked on by a team member
     - Blocked/ on hold: Tasks that have started but cannot proceed because of external dependencies
     - Ready for review/ QA: Tasks where development is finished, but they required peer review, automated testing or manual quality assurance
-    - Done: completed tasks that meet the team's "definition of done" and are successfully devivered or deployed.
+    - Done: completed tasks that meet the team's "definition of done" and are successfully delivered or deployed.

     3.Task Movement and responsibility
     How tasks move: Task move from left to right across the board.
-In a healthy Kanban system, this is driven by a pull systems that team members pull a new task from the top of the backlog only when they have the capacity to take on network, rather than having tasks pushed onto them
+In a healthy Kanban system, this is driven by a pull system that team members pull a new task from the top of the backlog only when they have the capacity to take on network, rather than having tasks pushed onto them
     Who updates them: The individual assignee or owner of the task is primarily responsible for dragging the card to the next column as soon as its real-world status changes.
 However, automation ofter updates status automatically

     4. Benefits of limiting work in progress